Redondela – Pontevedra

 The last available bed:

-While most of the albergues are about 1.5km outside Pontevedra, we decided to walk to the centre of the medieval city in the hope to find accommodation there.
-Our choice fell on Pension Casa Maruja and we were lucky to get the last bed on the top floor!
+Although most albergues are about 1.5km outside of Pontevedra, we decided to walk to the center of the medieval city in the hope of finding accommodation there.
+We decided to stop by Pension Casa Maruja and were lucky to get the last bed on the top floor!

-The last available room in Casa Maruja … we were lucky (and very happy to have our own bathroom and bath towels)
+The very last available room in Casa Maruja (we were lucky and happy to have our own bathroom and bath towels)

-The lady at the reception gave us a laundry bag and said we can have a nice shower and then bring all our dirty laundry in the bag to the reception desk where they will make sure we have everything cleaned and folded up by early tomorrow morning … oh, how nice to be spoilt like this!
+The lady at reception gave us a laundry bag and said we could take a nice shower and then bring all our dirty laundry in the bag to the reception desk where they would make sure that we would receive everything clean by early tomorrow morning.
+Oh, how nice to be spoiled like that!

-She also showed us to a great street restaurant that offered the biggest beers in town – we could not resist 😁.
+She also told us about a great street restaurant that offered the biggest beers in town – of course we couldn’t resist.

 Pilgrim Chapel:

-Pontevedra is the regional capital with an expanding population of 80,000.
-We walked through the delightful medieval core to explore the city a bit and came to the Santuario da Peregrina (Pilgrim Chapel), the beautiful 18th century pilgrim chapel built in the Baroque style.
+Pontevedra is the regional capital with a growing population of 80,000.
+We strolled through the delightful medieval centre to explore the city and walked up to the Santuario da Peregrina (Pilgrim’s Chapel).
+The beautiful 18th century pilgrimage chapel was built in the Baroque style.

-The Pilgrim Chapel in Pontevedra, built in 1778 and a great treasure of the Camino
+The Pilgrim Chapel in Pontevedra, built in 1778 and a gem of the Camino

-After exploring Pontevedra we walked over to a bar close to our Pension to have a drink.
-A couple with a dog arrived shortly afterwards and were also looking for a spot outside where they could sit with their dog.
-We invited them to sit with us.
+After exploring Pontevedra, we walked up to a bar near our Pension where we enjoyed a drink.
+A couple with a dog arrived soon after and were also looking for a place outside where they could sit with their dog.
+We invited them to join us.

-We had such a great conversation with them that lasted more than two hours.
-They were originally from the United Kingdom and bought a small farm in Spain a couple of years ago.
-We enjoyed listening to all their stories and how they experienced it to live in Spain.
+For more than two hours we had a wonderful time sitting and talking with them.
+They are originally from the UK and bought a small farm in Spain a few years ago.
+We enjoyed listening to all their stories and how they experienced living in Spain.

-It’s great to meet such amazing people without expecting it.
-We can learn so much from other people and therefore must always be open for opportunities like this!
+And this is what makes the Camino, well I suppose also travel, so wonderful – the great people you meet unexpectedly.
+We can learn so much from other people and should therefore always be open to opportunities like this!

-On our way back to our Pension, we bought a few snacks and a bottle of red wine.
-We were looking for “take away” plastic glasses for our wine, but could not find any … the only other option was to buy 2 plastic containers filled with jelly.
-Back at Casa Maruja, we enjoyed our snacks (and jelly) and voila!, we had (very small) glasses for our red wine 😂.
+On the way back to our Pension we bought a few snacks and a bottle red wine.
+We were also looking for cheap glasses for our wine, but couldn’t find them anywhere.
+The only other option was to buy 2 plastic containers filled with jelly.
+Back at Casa Maruja we enjoyed our snacks (and jelly) and voila!, then we had (very small) glasses for our red wine.

-First we had the jelly … and then we had glasses for the bottle of wine!
+First we had the jelly and then glasses for our wine

-Another great day on the Camino … just another 66km until we reach Santiago de Compostela!
+It was another great day on the Camino.
+Now, it’s only 66km to Santiago de Compostela!

 Click here for Day 24 …